Pranay-Uc-DXB/Project-7-AI_Coffee_Assistant/README.md

 # Project-7-ASR_Voice_Assistant

 In Dubai, UAE, you may have seen one of these coffee robots.
-This coffee barista is already independent enough but something is missing....
+This coffee barista is already independent enough but something was missing....
 I decided to help her out!